The best way to learn Italian — 5 top tips

 Get help from a language app

-Watching Italian films and listening to music is a good aid to learning
+Listening to Italian music, like Antonello Venditti, is a good aid to learning

 When I first started learning Italian, I also found it useful to listen to podcasts.
 There are tons of good ones online, and for every level too.